datawagovau/toolkit/docs/index.md

 > Work In Progress

 ## Introduction
 Data.wa.gov.au simplifies access to Western Australian Government data by enabling anyone to discover data in one place, and is backed by a data infrastructure that facilitates the easy publishing and dissemination data.
-The platform serves citizens, business, and government alike by promoting the discoverability of data under the [http://data.wa.gov.au State’s Open Data Policy].
+The platform serves citizens, business, and government alike by promoting the discoverability of data under the [http://data.wa.gov.au](State’s Open Data Policy).

 The policy calls for WA Government agencies to release high-value data, openly to the public, in machine-readable formats, and in ways that are easily discoverable and useable.
 There are a range of resources and guidance to assist agencies in implementing the policy on [http://data.wa.gov.au data.wa.gov.au] - including an overview checklist and detailed guide for identifying and preparing data for release, a number of factsheets on key components of implementing open data, and links to further websites and resources.